-We also examined the dependence of allelic bias on variables such as age, diagnosis, gender and ancestry.
-We comment on a number of intriguing findings with respect to the impact of these variables in the next few paragraphs.
-One must bear in mind, however, that the biological interpretation of the findings depends on the correctness of our statistical approach.
-Although we did perform model selection based on model fit, we found that even the best fitting generalized linear models had several limitations (Section 3.4).
+We comment on a number of intriguing findings with respect to the impact of these variables in the next few paragraphs.9 One must bear in mind, however, that the biological interpretation of the findings depends on the correctness of our statistical approach.
+Although we did perform model selection based on model fit, we found that even the best fitting generalized linear models had several limitations (Section 3.5).
 Using an approach that conservatively combined parametric and non-parametric hypothesis testing, we find several imprinted genes for which allelic bias is dependent on aging and/or schizophrenia.
 These findings are in line with the general prediction from kinship theory that the roles of imprinted genes may dynamically change even at later stages of life in order to mediate certain social interactions that are dependent on psychology and cognition [19, 20].